 To move between islands, there are two options: boat and plane, although not all islands are connected to each other and frequencies are limited.

 The 9 islands of the Azores archipelago have airports, ensuring the flight connection between them.
 The frequency of flights is higher in summer, and for some islands it is necessary to make a stopover (usually in São Miguel or Faial).
 All flights can be bought in SATA official site

-If you fly from Portugal (either from the mainland or from Madeira) to any of the Azores islands, you can get free connecting flights from the island you enter the archipelago (or from which you depart) to any of the other islands, as long as there is no more than 24h difference between the flight you enter (or the flight you depart) and the connecting flight.
+The free flights between islands are no longer available to tourists since November 2021.
+Check the updated terms for free flights here.
+If you live in the Azores or are studying in the Azores (and have your official residence in the archipelago), we have good news for you: if fly from Portugal (either from the mainland or from Madeira) to any of the Azores islands, you can get free connecting flights from the island you enter the archipelago (or from which you depart) to any of the other islands, as long as there is no more than 24h difference between the flight you enter (or the flight you depart) and the connecting flight.

 For example, if you want to visit Flores, you can buy a flight to Ponta Delgada (São Miguel) (for example from Lisbon) and get round-trip flights between Ponta Delgada and Flores if you choose any flight within 24h after your arrival (and 24h before your return) to/from Ponta Delgada.
 If you do that, you will have only a few hours in São Miguel.
 If you want to combine São Miguel and Flores in your trip, ideally you should choose one of the flights between Ponta Delgada and Flores in that 24h range upon arrival/before your return and then you will only pay for one of the flights.

 How to apply for the free SATA “encaminhamento” flight?
 You have two ways:

 - By phone, by calling +351 296 20 97 20 (they attend in Portuguese or English).
 This is the fastest option and the one we recommend.